kirussel/bsd-truncate-utils/README.md

 ## bsd-truncate-utils

-This is the port of FreeBSD's truncate utility to other Unices.
+This is a port of FreeBSD's truncate utility to other Unices.
 We plan to actively tracks changes in the FreeBSD SVN repository.

 ## References -